analysiscenter/ml_project_template/README.md

 ├── readme.md                 <- The top-level README for developers using this project.
 ├── requirements.txt
-├── src                       <- Project-specific models and utilities │   ├── Library submodule     <- SeismicPro, SeismiQB, PetroFlow, or batchflow as a git submodule │   ├── __init__.py
+├── src                       <- Project-specific models and utilities │   ├── Library submodule     <- SeismicPro, SeismiQB, or batchflow as a git submodule │   ├── __init__.py
 │   └── readme.md
 └── tests